simdjson/simdjson/README.md

 The simdjson library is single-threaded.
 Thread safety is the responsability of the caller: it is unsafe to reuse a ParsedJson object between different threads.

-If you are on an x64 processor, the runtime dispatching assigns the right code path the firs time that parsing is attempted.
+If you are on an x64 processor, the runtime dispatching assigns the right code path the first time that parsing is attempted.
 The runtime dispatching is thread-safe.

 ## Usage (old-school Makefile on platforms like Linux or macOS)